The Cheeky Monkey Media Blog

 With different strategies in mind for a variety of different marketing goals, it’s very easy to spend a little time on one thing, a little time on another, and so on and so on…

 But, given the limited time in a day, the costs incurred with misguided approaches, and the subsequent impact on the business, too much multi-tasking in your marketing can easily be the biggest mistake made.
 By putting little bits of effort into multiple tasks one can easily be in a situation where absolutely nothing gets finished (or, if it does, it’s not done well).
 In this case, all the work, stress, and effort have been expended for a total gain of zero.

 In order to maximize effectiveness, taking a methodical approach is always the easiest course of action.
 While I sometimes have to calm myself down because I haven’t had a chance to work on every strategy in the plan, I’m able to reap the benefits of those I’ve finished.

 With each new completed goal, our marketing mix adds another bullet to the gun, and we’re able to shift focus to enacting the next idea.
 Not only that, but while taking a methodical approach, we invariably gain more data and information from executed tactics that we can apply to the rollout of the next one.

 By consistently enacting, executing, and moving on to the next item, we are able to enjoy the benefits of data collection, analysis, and reassessment of the tactics that are currently in use.
 This information can then be considered in each subsequent strategy, thereby making each new tactic even more focused and better targeted to achieve our marketing goals.

 Avoid the stress

 The next time you’re in a situation where you find yourself piled under a stack of marketing tasks, working tirelessly to cram a little of each into your schedule, consider embracing the Methodical Marketing mantra.
-Not only will you be in a better position to finish many things, you’ll also find that you’ll improve your chances for real marketing successes.
+Not only will you be in a better position to finish many things, but you’ll also find that you’ll improve your chances for real marketing success.